irods/python-irodsclient/README.md

 Finally, we can also access the list of permissions available through a given session object via the `available_permissions` property.
-Note that -- in keeping with changes in iRODS server 4.3 -- the permissions list will be longer, as appropriate, for session objects connected to the more recent servers; and also that the embedded spaces in some 4.2 permission strings will be replaced by underscores in 4.3 and later.
+Note that (in keeping with changes in iRODS 4.3+) the permissions list will be longer, as appropriate, for session objects connected to the more recent servers; and also that the embedded spaces in some 4.2 permission strings are replaced by underscores in 4.3 and later.

 ```python